Systematic Analysis of Experiment Precision Measures and Methods for Experiments Comparison: Simulation Study Methodology

 with $\E{Q^2} = \sum_{i=1}^5 i^2 \cdot p_i$.
 Due to discretisation, the maximum standard deviation $\STD{Q}_{\max{}}$ may be greater than $\sigma$.
 This is the case for $\sigma \leq 1.0$.
 Please note that $\STD{Q}_{\max{}}$ usually occurs for $\mu=3$.
 For example, for $\sigma=0.75$, $\STD{Q}_{\max{}} \approx 0.8$.
 Please consider that at the limits of $\mu$'s value range, $\STD{Q}$ is smaller than $\sigma$.
 This happens because of the normal distribution censoring mentioned before.

 We refer to \cite{Nawala2022} readers interested in learning more about the mismatch between $\mu, \sigma$ and $\E{Q}, \STD{Q}$, respectively.
-The authors of \cite{Nawala2022} show in detail how this mismatch influences subjective responses analysis and what to do to deal with this issue.
+The authors of \cite{Nawala2022} detail how this mismatch influences subjective responses analysis and how to deal with this issue.